Peakboard/peakboard.github.io/_data_sources/04-de-feed.md

 lang: de
 ref: dat-04
 ---
-The feed data source is very simple.
-It is used to use RSS-Feeds in Peakboard.

 Die Feed-Datenquelle ist sehr simple.
 Sie wird dazu genutzt, um RSS-Feeds in Peakboard zu verwenden.